Baby I Love You (TEE song): Production and promotion

 On 24 August 2011, "Baby I Love U" peaked at number 21 on the Japan Hot 100 and remained on the chart for twenty four weeks.
 It also had strong sales in the ringtone download market, ranking at number one on Recochoku in August 2011.
 The song became one of Che'Nelle's most successful singles selling 250,000 full length track cell phone downloads, 500,000 ringtone sales by October 2012 and 500,000 digital downloads by October 2013.
 A deluxe remix EP was released in November 2011, with six variations of the song.
 Karaoke and instrumental versions of the song were released for digital download via iTunes.
 She promoted the song by running a karaoke contest in which applicants were required to submit their videos singing the track.
-It was ran in partnership with Niconico and Che'Nelle chose the winner.
+It was run in partnership with Niconico and Che'Nelle chose the winner.
 The karaoke edition received a nomination for Best Karaoke Song at the 2012 MTV Video Music Awards Japan.

 J-pop singer Namie Amuro writing for otocake.com called "Baby I Love U" a "passion version" and "the ultimate love song that you want to get married when you listen."
 A reporter from Tower Records branded it a "big hit" that crossed the boundaries of Western music and J-pop.
-A writer from the Japanese wedding application Recofoto described the song as a "A Western-style cover" and said that Che'Nelle's emotional singing on the "pop melody" is ideal for a wedding reception.
+A writer from the Japanese wedding application Recofoto described the song as "A Western-style cover" and said that Che'Nelle's emotional singing on the "pop melody" is ideal for a wedding reception.
 The song became the most popular wedding song on the application in 2013.
 Che'Nelle was happy that "Baby I Love U" resonated well as a wedding song and that she was part of many people's wedding days.
 A writer for the Music Lounge branded it a classic wedding song.
 Che'Nelle's version won the Most Popular Song / Artist award at the ISUM Bridal Music Award 2014.